KimCCode/KimCCode.github.io/writeups/otw/natas/index.md

 **URL :** <http://natas15.natas.labs.overthewire.org/> \
 **Credentials :** *natas15:SdqIqBsFcz3yotlNYErZSZwblkm0lrvx*

-Unlike the previous level, the password is no longer printed if our query returns more than 0 rows only that a user exists:
+Unlike the previous level, the password is no longer printed if our query returns more than 0 rows:
 ```php
 <?php